idio-lang/DIPS/source/implementing-idio/evaluator/evaluating-basics.rst

 several situations where the source code is normalised by re-writing it.

+This normalisation is a form of implicit syntax transformation (as in, the :lname:`Idio` language makes the transformation according to its built-in rules, which we're about to discuss).
+The use of syntax expanders (via templates aka macros) allows users to make explicit syntax transformations.

 Context
 =======

-We're not deviating a great deal from the technique outlined in :ref-title:`LiSP` (:cite:`LiSP`) based on which our search for meaning is going to involve a few basic concepts all of which are :lname:`C` lexical variables (or :lname:`Idio` lexical variables, one day when I write the :term:`metacircular evaluator`):
+We're not deviating a great deal from the technique outlined in :ref-title:`LiSP` (:cite:`LiSP`) based on which our search for meaning is going to involve a few basic repeating variables:

 * ``e`` -- the expression we're currently evaluating (not a huge surprise)